 The FCCDC was formed in 1979 to maximize community control over our economic destiny.
 At that time, a number of manufacturing companies in the area were closing and moving elsewhere.
 The FCCDC has changed over the years as the needs of the community have changed.
-Yet our programs and activities are still geared toward stimulating a robust economy that closely fits our sense of place – our hills and valleys, and our towns and villages.
+Yet our programs and activities are still geared toward stimulating a robust economy that includes every resident.

 What We Do

 The FCCDC helps small-business owners and entrepreneurs with business planning, lending, and commercial space.
 Our goal is to help entrepreneurs who live or work in western Massachusetts and the North Quabbin to minimize their risks by connecting them to resources and information to maximize their success.

 The FCCDC’s commercial properties provide a space for new entrepreneurs.
 Since 1989 the Venture Center has been incubating and growing businesses by offering commercial space.
 Today eight businesses rent here, with one anchor tenant.

 The FCCDC team consists of experienced staff, industry expert consultants, and dedicated volunteers.
 The FCCDC is funded by program fees (rental income, loan payments, and tuition), state and federal grants, and private contributors.

 The FCCDC Can: